pharaox/carnalitas_x/README.md

 Once a slave is assigned to a court position, he or she is paid a reduced salary (25%) and has an increased opinion gain (3x) compared to other courtiers.
 AI rulers are therefore more likely to appoint slaves to court positions.

 When evaluating slaves for buying, selling, enslaving, etc., the AI considers their fitness for all these positions.
 Slaves that are evaluated as useful usually end up actually being used (employed in a council or court position) by the AI.

+### Capturing Slaves during Raids and Sieges

+With this mod, characters that can be enslaved and have a base price higher than a threshold are now captured instead of killed during raids and sieges.
+In addition, characters captured during a raid have 50% chance of getting the "marked for enslavement" modifier, which makes enslavement by the AI more likely.
+This increases the number of characters enslaved as a result of warfare or raiding.

 ### Slavery Events